hyungtaecf/Nuxt/README.md

-Project using Nuxt and Axios.
+Project using Vue, Nuxt and Axios.